Unity-Technologies/com.unity.multiplayer.docs/docs/learn/faq.md

 Yes, but you need to ensure that all your clients add the same object to their configs as well.
 You cannot only add it on the host.

+### How do I join from two devices on the same network?

+The client will need to use the local IPv4 address of your server.
+On Windows, you can find that address by opening the command prompt and typing `ipconfig`.
+Search for the IPv4 Address value on the server's machine.

+Your client will need an input field to input the server's IP.
+If you just need something for prototyping, you can use this [NetworkManagerHud](https://github.com/Unity-Technologies/mlapi-community-contributions/blob/main/com.mlapi.contrib.extensions/Runtime/NetworkManagerHud/NetworkManagerHud.cs).
+This code should be attached to the `NetworkManager` `GameObject`.

 ### What is the best method for spawning?

 Spawning can always be done on the host/server.
 If you want to give a client control over spawning objects, you need to implement a server RPC that you call on the client to spawn the object.